Artwork: Stencil work by L.E.T. (@l.e.t._les.enfants.terrible), Stay Weird

 From the crew at Backwash and Finisterre, a short film that has a singular vibe—just go for it.

-For all romantics—here's a re-enactmant of James Lee Byars's performance, The Perfect Love Letter I Write I Love You Backwards In The Air.
+Here's a re-enactmant of artist James Lee Byars's performance, The Perfect Love Letter I Write I Love You Backwards In The Air.
 First performed by Byars in various locations in 1974, this performance was sponsored by Peter Lund Gallery and Nasjonalmuseet in 2016.

 "Be like the moon...
 The moon has been around a long time and has never tried to rip anyone off.
 The moon does not care who you want to touch or what color you are.
 The moon treats everyone the same...
 Be like the moon.
 When others insult or belittle in an attempt to elevate themselves, the moon sits passively and watches, never lowering itself to anything that weak.
 The moon is beautiful and bright...
 The moon never shoves clouds out of its way so it can be seen.
 The moon needs not fame or money to be powerful.
 The moon never asks you to go to war to defend it.
 Be like the moon." (@_nitch)